 OTAA stands for Over The Air Authentication.
 With this method the LoPy sends a Join request to the LoRaWAN Gateway using the

 APPKEY provided.
-If the keys are correct the Gateway will reply to the LoPy with a join accept message and from that point on the LoPy is able to send a receive packets to the Gateway.
+If the keys are correct the Gateway will reply to the LoPy with a join accept message and from that point on the LoPy is able to send and receive packets to/from the Gateway.
 If the keys are incorrect no response will be received and the

 has_joined() method will always return